Mehtaab-010110/Docker/README.md

 ## Future Directions
 I plan to extend this knowledge to Kubernetes for orchestration of larger deployments and explore continuous integration/continuous deployment (CI/CD) pipelines to automate deployments.

-Thank you for the opportunity to learn and grow through these practical challenges.